Elijah McKenzie-Jackson: Voyage to Brazilian Amazon Rainforest

-In November 2019, McKenzie-Jackson went on an expedition into the Amazonian rainforest, where he learned about social and environmental injustice and he met with well known activists such as the Pussy Riots and Chief Raoni to discuss the future safeguarding of the Amazon Rainforest.
-McKenzie-Jackson especially connected with activist Anita Juruna, an 18-year-old Brazilian indigenous leader.
+In November 2019, McKenzie-Jackson went on an expedition into the Amazonian rainforest, where he learned about social and environmental injustice and he met with well known activists such as the Pussy Riots and Chief Raoni.

 Hunger strike against West Cumbria coal mine

 McKenzie-Jackson in February 2020, went on hunger strike over the proposed first deep coal mine in 30 years by UK Government in West Cumbria.
-McKenzie-Jackson coined the phrase, "won’t eat until new coal mine is scrapped".
+McKenzie-Jackson coined the phrase, "won't eat until new coal mine is scrapped".
 He ended his hunger strike on Day 10 when he was invited into the UK Parliament to speak to politicians about the proposed West Cumbria coal mine.
 McKenzie-Jackson's 10-day hunger strike triggered actions and protests against the proposed project in Whitehaven.
 McKenzie-Jackson then, one year later in 2021 started his second 10-day hunger-strike, where he gathered 111,475 petition signatures in collaboration with Coal Action Network in order to appeal Robert Jenrick decision regarding the West Cumbria coal mine.
-McKenzie-Jackson later handed the petition into the UK Government which later led to the West Cumbria coal mine being successfully called into the UK Parliament for a public review.

-Mental health

-McKenzie-Jackson has spoken about his clinically diagnosed depression due to climate grief."With COP26 happening later in the year, I would not say I’m excited about it as it is pretty depressing that young people are essentially forced to organise and lobby for a future.
-However, I would say I am eager to see real change and action from our so-called leaders.
-I’d like to see real action, following science, while treating climate change like the crisis it really is.”

 COP27 Scrutiny on LGBTQ+ Rights

 In July 2022, McKenzie-Jackson and his partner, Jerome Foster II, co-authored a letter to the UNFCCC to call on the United Nations to move COP27 climate summit due to Egypt's "LGBTQ+ torture, woman slaughter, and civil rights suppression" he says after they started looking into logistics of traveling to Sharm El-Sheikh.
-As McKenzie-Jackson is an openly-public bisexual figure, him and his parter "might be targeted" according to Guardian News.
+As McKenzie-Jackson is an openly-public bisexual figure, him and his partner "might be targeted" according to Guardian News.

-The letter, which was directed towards UNFCCC Executive-Secretary, Patricia Espinosa, was sign by prominent activists such as Nadya Tolokonnikova, Ahmed Alaa, and Eric Njuguna.
+The letter, which was directed towards UNFCCC Executive-Secretary, Patricia Espinosa, was signed by prominent activists such as Nadya Tolokonnikova, Ahmed Alaa, and Eric Njuguna.
 The couple are calling the UNFCCC non-action a betrayal of the community and “inherent discrimination.”
 McKenzie-Jackson emphasized that, “there are better options of countries in Africa that will still include African voices.
-People shouldn’t be cannon fodder for the climate movement.
-Cop27 will fail if it’s in Egypt because critical voices will be left out.”
+People shouldn't be cannon fodder for the climate movement.
+Cop27 will fail if it's in Egypt because critical voices will be left out.”

+Personal life

+McKenzie-Jackson has spoken about his clinically diagnosed depression due to climate grief.
+He stated in 2023, that art plays a critical role in the processing of his emotions and that painting is his escape.
+"It is pretty depressing that young people are essentially forced to organise and lobby for a future.
+However, I would say I am eager to see real change and action from our so-called leaders.
+I'd like to see real action, following science, while treating climate change like the crisis it really is.”
+Mckenzie-Jackson is bisexual and has been in a public relationship with his partner, Jerome Foster II, since 2021.